Quick answer

 Is my copy of Garden of Shadows a first edition?

 A first edition of Garden of Shadows by V.C.
-Andrews (Pocket Books) is identified by: Published by Pocket Books (a Simon and Schuster imprint) in 1987, not Poseidon Press.
+Andrews (Poseidon Press) is identified by: Published by Poseidon Press (a Simon & Schuster imprint) in 1987 as the true first-edition hardcover with dust jacket (ISBN 0-671-64259-6).

 How do I tell the first printing from a later one?